Tell me, what did your family vacations look like when you were growing up?

 The land where the park now sits was owned by an heiress Helen Chamblet Hooper, who married Lathrop Brown, a one term Congressman.
 McWay Falls is named after McWay Canyon, which was named for the first homesteader Christopher McWay who settled there in 1887.

-Upon leaving Big Sur to head north keep your eyes open for the famous Bixby Bridge, which will be easy to spot as it’s a favorite amongst tourists for a quick photo.
+Upon leaving Big Sur to head north keep your eyes open for the famous Bixby Bridge.
+It will be easy to spot as it’s a favorite amongst tourists for a quick photo.

 Keep an eye on maps, as just south of Carmel-By-The-Sea, you’ll see a bunch of old trees lining the road and a few more cars pulled over.
 Stop to see if you can spot some whales from the shore.
 Much like the density of dolphins around El Capitan, spending some time scanning the water for clouds of mist from a blowhole may pay off.
 Mom and I saw two without binoculars.